hasmanytrees/aoc-2024/README.md

 ❯ ./newday.sh day1
 ```

-To add the new subcommand to the CLI app, import your new day package in `main.go` using a blank import.

 ## Execution
 To execute your new star solver build and run the CLI specifying the day name, star name and input file location: